-In sum, STEM aims to address the mental health and emotional needs our students and families present and pose material challenges to daily classroom learning.
-In 2016-2017, the impact of the counseling program was broad and deep, providing support to hundreds of families.
-In total, the mental health team in 2016-2017 conducted 1,033 hours of counseling.
+In sum, STEM aims to address the mental health and emotional needs our students and families that pose material challenges to daily classroom learning.
+In 2017-2018, the impact of the counseling program was broad and deep, providing support to hundreds of families with a wide variety of needs.
+In total, the mental health team conducted over 2,000 hours of counseling, as summarized below.